MichaelFrieze/schooldaysleft/docs/dev-notes.md

 - Setup domain
 - rate limit with upstash
 - start working on the app
-- fix sign-in button collors in marketing view navbar
+- fix sign-in button colors in marketing view navbar

 # Inbox